6-13-1 Educational Fee Waiver

-The Vice President for Finance and Administration will calculate the estimated educational fee waiver limit for the fiscal year based on the budgeted total tuition, capital, and fee revenues to be collected in the fiscal year in which fee waivers will be awarded.
+The Senior Vice President for Business Affairs will calculate the estimated educational fee waiver limit for the fiscal year based on the budgeted total tuition, capital, and fee revenues to be collected in the fiscal year in which fee waivers will be awarded.

 The Financial Aid office will process all educational fee waivers and post them to student accounts.
 No student will receive funds directly.

 The amount available each fiscal year for fee waivers is limited to (a) 4% of the total tuition, capital, and fee revenues collected in the fiscal year in which fee waivers are awarded, or (b) 4% of the student full time equivalents (FTEs) enrolled during the fiscal year multiplied by the full time tuition, capital, and fee rates for the semester.